grpc/grpc-dotnet/microsoft-support.md

 * Patches are provided (for free) as required for functional or security issues, typically [every 6 weeks](doc/release_process.md).
 * You can [contact Microsoft support to request help](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding) (potentially at a cost).

-You can also request community support on GitHub (for free), but there is no guarantee of a quick reply.
+You can also request community support on GitHub (for free).

 Support is conditional on using the latest .NET and grpc-dotnet patch update and a supported operating system, as defined by: